 We are so excited to integrate the model into a real life application and see how it performs.

-Plans For Improvement#plans-for-improvement
+Plans For Improvement#

 Although our model’s performance was satisfactory, there is space for improvement.
 There are several techniques and methodologies that we didn’t try out due to some technical and time limitations.
 Many techniques which involve using POS based features should also be tested in the future.
 There were also several deep learning based approaches to the same problem.
 Exploring more options can help us perform better feature engineering and model selection by bringing the best parts of each technique.